islamezzatt/International-Phone-Number-Validator/README.md

 docker-compose up -d
 ```

-Note: the backend dockerfile has two stages; 1- mvn clean package to clean and build the project into jar, 2- to run the jar.
+Note: the backend dockerfile has two stages;
+- mvn clean package to clean and build the project into jar (which might takes couple of minutes the first run as it downloads the original images)
+- To run the jar.

+- Each project has dockerfile that is used to build the image.